 - write text that is easy to read and understand

-- communicate complex scientific information clearly, accurately and effectively
+- communicate complex information clearly, accurately and effectively

 - use editing skills to improve written material